gleannyc/documentation/docs/guides/quickstart/index.md

 ![data explorer view](../quickstart/explore.png){: style="max-width:75%"}

 1. [Go to the `Data Models` page](https://glean.io/app/p/data-models){:target="_blank"}
-2. Click on the data model we just created
+2. Click on the name of the data model we just created

 !!! success "Congratulations"